 - Visitor attention to specific parts of your pages

-The nice thing about Clicktale is how visual the comparisons are.
+Much like Hotjar, the nice thing about Clicktale is how visual the comparisons are.
 You can get a very quick glimpse in to areas on your landing pages that are completely lacking attention.
 You can even compare two pages’ heatmaps to see how they compare to one another

 Use this tool in conjunction with an A/B or multivariate tester to see visually how or why your customers may have converted better on one page over another.